 1. Familiarize Yourself with What Constitutes Emotional Abuse

-No matter what type of emotional abuse you may be experiencing, the important thing to recognize is that these are tactics used to make you feel worthless and make the abuser feel better about themselves.
+No matter what type of emotional abuse you may be experiencing, the vital thing to recognize is that these are tactics used to make you feel worthless and make the abuser feel better about themselves.

 2. Recognize the Qualities of a Healthy Relationship

+Many people have a hard time recognizing the signs, either because they aren’t sure of what constitutes abuse or simply in a state of denial.
 One of the best emotional abuse tests is comparing the qualities of your relationship with that of a healthy one.
-Here a few characteristics of what a healthy relationship looks like:
+Here are a few characteristics of a healthy relationship:

-- You and your partner can both deal with conflicts without threats or despair
+- You and your partner can both deal with conflicts without threats or despair.

-- You and your partner do not lash out upon receiving criticism
+- You and your partner do not lash out upon receiving criticism.

-- You and your partner openly express feelings
+- You and your partner openly express feelings.

-- You and your partner willingly and shamelessly share your needs
+- You and your partner willingly and shamelessly share your needs.

 If none of these characteristics describe your relationship, you may be the victim of emotional abuse.